MicrosoftDocs/microsoft-365-community/.github/ISSUE_TEMPLATE/custom.md

 > If you are suggesting an new article please describe the article you'd like to see in as much detail as possible.
 If you have seen a good example on a blog or other community location, feel free to provide the name of the author and a link.
 >
+> If this section doesn't apply, simply delete it.
+>
 > _(DELETE THIS PARAGRAPH AFTER READING)_
 >

 #### Article issue

 > If you are reporting an issue in an existing article please describe the issue or improvement you'd like to see in as much detail as possible.
 Be sure to include a link to the article.
+>
 > If this section doesn't apply, simply delete it.
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_